 Gather all the Things in the Bucket

 Build a complete setup to get things started.
-Along with the immersion heater, fling the water pump into the bucket to collect water from the hose downward and deliver to the washer pressure.
+Along with the immersion heater, fling the water pump into the bucket to collect water from the hose downward and deliver it to the washer pressure.

 If you want to take a security precaution, you can put the thermostat controller and extra wiring in the zip lock bag.
 Fasten the zip tie to the bucket handle to keep it in place.